VTArcelia/okada/README.md

 ### mandatory
-install -> https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe make sure added to PATH, do not have any version of conda installed unless you are willing to tweak the bat file for your own needs.
+install Python 3.10.11 -> https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe make sure added to PATH, do not have any version of conda installed unless you are willing to tweak the bat file for your own needs.
 Run python --version in cmd to verify that you are actually on 3.10.11 if you aren't then your errors are self induced.

-install -> https://github.com/git-for-windows/git/releases/download/v2.46.0.windows.1/Git-2.46.0-64-bit.exe because git is needed
+install Git -> https://git-scm.com/downloads/win because git is needed

-install -> https://aka.ms/vs/17/release/vs_BuildTools.exe press "Desktop Development with C++) it should have the optional boxes named "MSVC VS 2022" and "Windows 11 SDK" (or windows 10 sdk) checked, that is all the prereqs.
+install Build Tools -> https://aka.ms/vs/17/release/vs_BuildTools.exe press "Desktop Development with C++) it should have the optional boxes named "MSVC VS 2022" and "Windows 11 SDK" (or windows 10 sdk) checked, that is all the prereqs.

 download and run the bat file from this repo called Okada.bat, answer what it asks, it'll do everything for you

-optional download QuickLaunch.bat which will skip update check and venv requirements check to launch without any user inputs

 ### optional:

+download QuickLaunch.bat which will skip update check and venv requirements check to launch without any user inputs

 install scoop for convenience
 https://github.com/ScoopInstaller/Scoop?tab=readme-ov-file#what-does-scoop-do

 for a custom dir
 https://github.com/ScoopInstaller/Install?tab=readme-ov-file#advanced-installation